| Reporting Diversity for

 Marian Chiriac, Constantin Radu - Romanian journalists.

-The goal of the training is to propose a draft of the guide and to adapt
+The goal of the training is to propose a draft of the guide and to adaptit according to the journalists' and guest speakers' experience in the

 field.
 It was chosen the on-line format as the program wants to